Diagnosability and detectability of multiple faults in nonlinear models: Dynamical models and Diagnosability

-Afterwards, $R$ is either the set of reals, $\R$, if the real values of the parameters are known or the set of polynomials $\R[p_1,\ldots,p_m]$ otherwise.\\ To characterize multi-faults, the following definition introduces the definition of an algebraic signature.
-It is based on algebraic expressions deduced from the system and depending on the model parameters, and eventually the faults components.\\
+To characterize multiple faults, the following definition introduces the notion of algebraic signature.
+It is based on $l$ algebraic expressions, $ASig_i$ ($i=1,\ldots,l$), deduced from the system~$\Gamma_f$.
+These expressions depend on the model parameters and the fault components.